GemaTEG/Predictive-Thermal-Model-of-Cooling-Controller/README.md

-# Thermal Modeling for TEC-Based Cooling Controllers
+# Thermal Modeling of Cooling Controllers

 This repository implements a comprehensive thermal modeling system for Thermoelectric Cooler (TEC) based cooling controllers using machine learning.
 The model is trained on data extracted and processed from server monitoring systems using Prometheus.